suhai-yehuza/game-diary/docs/STATISTICAL_DISTRIBUTIONS.md

 - Performance metrics for seeding operations
 - Quality checks for data integrity

-This statistical approach ensures that the Game Diary application has realistic, high-quality test data that accurately represents real-world usage patterns.
+This statistical approach ensures that the Placeholder application has realistic, high-quality test data that accurately represents real-world usage patterns.